BSG Comment on publication of 2nd Atlas of Variation in NHS Diagnostic Services in England

 UK NSC recommendation on Bowel Cancer screening in adults

 Tuesday, 19 January 2016 14:45

 Following evaluation and consultation, that BSG fed in to, the UK National Screening Committee (NSC) has recommended a change to the test used in the Bowel Cancer Screening Programmes.
 UK NSC has announced that the use of Faecal Immunochemical Test as the primary test for bowel cancer should replace guaiac Faecal Occult Blood Test.
 UK NSC has also indicated that as colonoscopy capacity grows or screening uptake increases, the programmes should review and recommend alteration of the cut offs to increase the number of cancers detected.

 Peter Cotton Advanced Endoscopy Travel Scholarships

-The grants are intended for post-graduate gastroenterologists (aged <40) from any country, to spend 2 weeks observing at the Digestive Disease Center at the Medical University of South Carolina, in Charleston, SC, USA.
-There will be no "hands-on" activity.
+The grants are intended for post-graduate gastroenterologists from any country to spend two weeks observing at the Medical University of South Carolina's Digestive Disease Center located in Charleston, SC, USA.
+Please be aware that there will be no "hands-on" clinical activity.

 Deadlines for applications are 1st September and 1st April each year.
 They will be reviewed by a committee of MUSC faculty and international colleagues, and successful applicants will be notified within one month.